For me and those spiritual leaders I most respect, faith, first and foremost, is awakening trustfully to all that is involved in being here.

 Because I continue to find all that is involved in being here to be uncontainably meaningful and newly relational, I am led by this finding to conclude that, ultimately, reality as such is likewise uncontainably meaningful and newly relational.
 This is the only God to whose reality I can trustfully awaken: the uncontainably meaningful and newly relational ultimate way of being here.
 This brand of theism, and only this brand, helps me discern how to be here trustfully.
 I’m not interested in any other brand of theism.
 The only “invisible friend” I have is the uncontainably meaningful, newly relational, ultimate way of being here.

 As far as I can tell, this brand of theism cannot conflict with what we are learning about reality through the natural sciences.
-The natural sciences discover recurrent patterns in all that is involved in being here.
-Their methods do not in any way threaten trusting that being here is uncontainably meaningful and newly relational.
+(What do I know about the natural sciences?
+I was a doctoral advisee of the internationally renowned philosopher of science, Stephen E. Toulmin.)
+The natural sciences largely confine themselves to observing, inferring and testing recurrent patterns in all that is involved in being here.
+True, some natural scientists like to engage in metaphysical speculation, sometimes unwittingly, but when they do that, they’re not really “doing science” anymore.
+But their fields’ methods do not in any way threaten trusting that being here is uncontainably meaningful and newly relational.
 Their pursuit is in fact a specialized expression of that trust.
 They too trust that there is always more sense than meets the eye to be made of what is happening.
 When gaps appear in their explanations, they don’t give up and ask some caricature of God to step in and take over—they trust instead (rightly!) that a more fundamental explanation is worth pursuing.
 This brand of theism supports that underlying, pre-scientific trust as it finds further support from it.

 The ultimate, uncontainable and newly relational meaning of all that is involved in being here can be named, in St. Paul’s words, as the One from whom, through whom, and in whom all things are (Romans 11:36).
 Or to put it in words attributed to Moses’ experience, the ultimate, uncontainable and newly relational meaning of all that is involved in being here can be named as YHWH, the One Who Is and Will Be (Exodus 3:13-14).